 The rate of the oil flow, measured in gallons per minute, determines the speed of the transmission output.
 Oil pressure also determines the power of the output.
-Higher pressure means a stronger turn, and a faster movement.
+Higher pressure means a stronger turn and a faster movement.
 The HST makes changing gears effortless.
 It requires only one control lever, which can be adjusted from 0 to Full.
 The HST can be found on most modern compact tractors.
 However, it is not suitable for every task.

 The heart of the hydrostatic transmission is the piston pump.
 It rotates by a shaft and transfers oil to the hydraulic motor on the other end of the transmission.
 The Piston Pump is connected to the motor through a series of passageways in the case.
-This pump provides the initial case oil pressure and fills the circuits with oil.
+This pump provides the initial case of oil pressure and fills the circuits with oil.
 In addition, it also supplies oil flow to auxiliary hydraulic ports.
 The charge pump is driven by an input shaft and axial piston pump.

-While hydrostatic transmission is less effective, it is easier to operate.
+While the hydrostatic transmission is less effective, it is easier to operate.
 It does not require a clutch, which means you don’t have to shift gears.
 You can adjust speed and direction seamlessly without changing gears.
-Some people also find hydrostatic transmission easier to drive than manual ones.
+Some people also find hydrostatic transmissions easier to drive than manual ones.
 It is best for hobby farmers and homesteaders because of its ease of use and versatility.
 When choosing a small tractor, remember that the type of gearbox you choose will determine the power and efficiency of the machine.

 R-1 (Ag) tires